nocomplexity/FreeAndOpenMachineLearning/abstract.md

-# Free and Open Machine Learning
+# Free and Open AI/Machine Learning

 ## Abstract

-This publication is created to promote and advocate the use of FOSS machine learning for real practical business use cases.
+This publication is created to promote and advocate the use of FOSS AI/Machine Learning for real practical business use cases.
 Machine learning is a fascinating technology.
-Free and Open machine learning should be the norm for business innovation.
+Free and Open AI/ML should be the norm for business innovation.
 So simple to use for complex problems.
 Freedom to control machine learning technology is not self-evident.
 Free and Open Machine Learning gives you full control.